- They are only available for use in SQL, not in YML.

 all

-in the workspace.sdf.yml as seen above.vars.yml
+in the workspace.sdf.yml as seen above.Vars in YML

 file.
 This is useful when you have a lot of variables to set.
 Here is an example of a vars.yml